Wave-Current-Bathymetry Interaction Revisited: Modeling, Analysis and Asymptotics: Introduction

-Although parts of the article are quite technical, we have tried to connect the results of the analysis to the classical theory in a clear manner, so that it hopefully can be read and appreciated by a wider audience.
+Although parts of the article are quite technical, we have tried to connect the results of the analysis to the classical theory in a clear manner so that it can hopefully be read and appreciated by a wider audience.
 The longer and more involved proofs are therefore moved to the Appendix.
-In addition, the paper is accompanied by a Jupyter Notebook/Python module to simulate wave-current-bathymetry interaction (available at \href{https://github.com/jfkirkeby/WaCuBa}{https://github.com/jfkirkeby/WaCuBa}), and we use this numerical framework to numerically illustrate and verify several of our findings using this software.
+In addition, the paper is accompanied by a Jupyter Notebook/Python module to simulate wave--current--bathymetry interaction (available at \href{https://github.com/jfkirkeby/WaCuBa}{https://github.com/jfkirkeby/WaCuBa}), and we use this numerical framework to illustrate and verify several of our findings.